deima24/Minesweeper-in-Python/README.md

 - PEP8 Validation Service was used to check the code for PEP8 requirements.
 All the code passes with no errors and 0 warnings showing

+ ## Bugs

+ - Had an issue with the while loop.
+The issue was the spelling mistpeled word incorectly so loop wasn't working properly.
+ - When the game asks where the user likes to dig and the user enter not number but a letter the game crashes.
+ - Col line is not lined up properly.